CheyenneMDavid/Just-Cakes/README.md

 ## Performance Optimization

-Needing images to load faster, I've utilised WebP format when uploading for the site, but realised that this doesn't guarantee how they're delivered back for the site, especially when users may upload in jpg or png formats.
+Needing images to load faster, I've utilized WebP format when uploading for the site, but realized that this doesn't guarantee how they're delivered back for the site, especially when users may upload in jpg or png formats.
 To overcome this, I used `?fm=webp` to ask for images to be delivered in the format I wanted and `&w=400` for the size I wanted.

+### Lazy Loading Images

+To improve loading times, I implemented lazy loading selectively across the site.
+Lazy loading is applied to images on pages where the content is below the fold and not immediately visible to the user, which improves performance by only loading images as they're needed, as they come into view.
+The one place that lazy loading was not of benefit was the index page because, when in mobile view, regardless of which images followed, the first image of the wedding cakes section would always be above the fold.

+Unfortunately this isn't a strategy I could use to the same end in the posts_list.html

 ### Performance Insights